yunbin03/GAN_based_GenerationProject/README.md

 # 💻 GAN based Generation Project
 #### Origin Project: AI-Based Art Creation (DCGAN & ViT)
 #### Data Preprocessing and Data Modeling in origin project
+##### 📢📢DCGAN.ipynb file that documents the training of the DCGAN algorithm.
+However, the file size is too large.
+So if you want to check this code, you will need to download it first (っ °Д °;)っ
 ***
 ## ✔ AI-Based Art Creation project has main objectices
 >* ### Minimizing Damage to Existing Artwork and Creating New Art through Restoration.